-Grant Thornton UK LLP has chosen to set its reputation alongside a bold purpose - to shape a vibrant economy building trust and integrity in markets, unlocking sustainable growth in dynamic organisations and creating environments where people and business flourish.
-Our policy is to assess and address anti-modern slavery laws in our own business and we expect organisations with whom we work also to adopt and enforce policies to comply with the legislation.
+We have chosen to set our reputation alongside a bold purpose - to shape a vibrant economy building trust and integrity in markets, unlocking sustainable growth in dynamic organisations and creating environments where people and business flourish.
+Our policy is to assess and address anti-modern slavery laws in our own business and we expect organisations with whom we do business also to adopt and enforce policies to comply with the legislation.
 Collaboration is at the heart of achieving this with our people, suppliers and clients.